 - Fearless

-These all convey strength and honor under pressure.
+These all convey strength and honor under pressure, though the best choice depends on tone (formal, dramatic, or everyday).

 5. What is the origin of the word “heroic”?

-“Heroic” comes from the Greek word hērōikos, meaning of or like a hero.
-It was used in ancient times to describe figures in myth, legend, and epic poetry.
+“Heroic” comes from Latin heroicus, meaning “of or like a hero,” and traces back further to Greek hērōs (“hero”).
+It was used in ancient times to describe heroic figures in myth, legend, and epic poetry, and later became common in English for describing real-life courage.

 6. How is “heroic” different from “brave”?

-All heroes are brave, but “heroic” often implies extraordinary or noble courage, typically with a moral or inspiring element.
+All heroes are brave, but “heroic” often implies extraordinary or noble courage.
+It usually suggests an inspiring or moral element, not just the ability to face fear.

 - Brave: Facing fear